 Location: Pacifico Beach

-This is widely considered one of the best day trips on the island and if you have more than a few days it’s more than worth your time.
-It’s one of the most popular things to do in Siargao and it’s a pretty easy day trip to arrange from General Luna.
+This is widely considered one of the best day trips on the island; if you have more than a few days, it’s more than worth your time.
+It’s one of the most popular things to do in Siargao, and it’s a pretty easy day trip to arrange from General Luna.

-However, it’s very easy to do yourself for cheaper and have the exact same experience.
+However, it’s very easy to do it yourself for cheaper and has the exact same experience.
 Afterward the tour, we wish we had done this.
 It’s extremely easy especially if you are a group and can hire out your own boat.

 It’s a super popular spot on the island so don’t expect to get the lagoon to yourself unless you’re the first or last boat to arrive (thankfully we were the first).
 We had about 10 minutes until the crowds started coming in.
 Even with a fair amount of people, the lagoon is plenty large enough to find some space away from others if you rent a kayak or SUP.

 Location: Del Carmen Pier